1116574/wtp-nlp-impediments/documentation.md

 --------

-### `Degraded`
+### `Station_Closed`
-Legacy status, right now used for closed station.
-To be changed in future.
+Used for closed station.
+In future it might return multiple stations in a list

-`affected` is the closed station object
+`affected` is the closed station object.

-No `line` is provided.
+`line` is inferred from station.

 --------